Costly Multidimensional Screening: Proof Sketch for the Main Result

-This problem does not depend on $\varepsilon$ and is a standard one-dimensional screening problem \textit{except} all upward IC constraints are ignored.
-For future references, we use $\eqref{eq:1d}^\dagger$ to denote the version of problem \eqref{eq:1d} with all IC constraints.
+This problem is a one-dimensional screening problem except that all upward IC constraints are ignored.
+For future reference, we use $\eqref{eq:1d}^\dagger$ to denote the version of problem \eqref{eq:1d} with both the downward and upward IC constraints.

-If we show that there exists $(x^*, t^*)$ solving problem \eqref{eq:1d} and satisfying also all upward IC constraints, then \Cref{thm:main} follows; that is, we want to show the set of downward IC constraints is sufficient for any standard one-dimensional screening problem, provided that the ex post surplus function satisfies our sorting condition.
-From now on, we drop the superscript $A$ whenever clear, as we will focus only on the productive component. \begin{prop}[Downward sufficiency] Consider any standard one-dimensional screening problem.
-Suppose the surplus function $s(x, \theta)$ satisfies the weak single-crossing differences condition.
-Then, there exists an optimal solution to \eqref{eq:1d} that satisfies all IC constraints. \end{prop}
+If we can show that there exists $(x^*, t^*)$ solving problem \eqref{eq:1d} and satisfying also all upward IC constraints, then \Cref{thm:main} follows.
+From now on, we drop the superscript $A$ whenever clear, as we will focus only on the productive component.